joshuaejs/arista_eos_audit/README.md

 The file [audit_eos_files.py](audit_eos_files.py) uses the variables defined in the file [input.yml](input.yml) to audit offline some of the collected files and to generate a report.

-For each device it generates 2 reports:
-- The file "main.txt" includes all the tests.
-It is saved in device directory in the [output](output) directory.
-- The file "failures_only.txt" includes only the tests that failed.
-It is saved in device directory in the [output](output) directory.

-It also assembles the devices report in one file:
-- The file [main.txt](output/main.txt) includes for all the devices all the tests.
-It is saved at the root of the [output](output) directory.
-- The file [failures_only.txt](output/failures_only.txt) includes for all the devices only the tests that failed.
-It is saved at the root of the [output](output) directory.

-It currently support these features:
+the file [audit_eos_files.py](audit_eos_files.py) currently supports the following features.
+To enable or disable them, update the file [input.yml](input.yml).

 - **hostname**
   - required eos command: ```show hostname | json```
-  - feature description: include the device hostname and fqdn in the files [main.txt](output/main.txt) and [failures_only.txt](output/failures_only.txt)
+  - feature description: include the device hostname and fqdn
   - test failure conditions: This is a report without any test so there is no failure/passing condition

 - **version**
   - required eos command: ```show version | json```
-  - feature description: include some details regarding the device (HW model, SN, SW release, uptime) in the files [main.txt](output/main.txt) and [failures_only.txt](output/failures_only.txt)
+  - feature description: include some details regarding the device (HW model, SN, SW release, uptime)
   - test failure conditions: This is a report without any test so there is no failure/passing condition

 - **inventory**
   - required eos command: ```show inventory | json```
-  - feature description: include tests report about the hardware inventory in the files [main.txt](output/main.txt) and [failures_only.txt](output/failures_only.txt)
+  - feature description: include tests report about the hardware inventory
   - test failure conditions: A test fails if the manufacturer of a transceiver is not Arista Networks or if a power supply slot has no power supply unit inserted

 - **power**
   - required eos command: ```show system environment power| json```
-  - feature description: include tests report about the power status in the files [main.txt](output/main.txt) and [failures_only.txt](output/failures_only.txt)
+  - feature description: include tests report about the power status
   - test failure conditions: A test fails if the status of a power supply is not ok

 - **cooling**
   - required eos command: ```show system environment cooling | json```
-  - feature description: include tests report about the cooling status in the files [main.txt](output/main.txt) and [failures_only.txt](output/failures_only.txt)
+  - feature description: include tests report about the cooling status
   - test failure conditions: A test fails if the status of a fan is not ok

 - **temperature**
   - required eos command: ```show system environment temperature | json```
-  - feature description: include tests report about the temperature status in the files [main.txt](output/main.txt) and [failures_only.txt](output/failures_only.txt)
+  - feature description: include tests report about the temperature status
   - test failure conditions: A test fails if a sensor HW status is not OK or if a sensor alert count is > 0 or if a sensor is currently in alert state.
 The system temperature test fails if the system status is not OK

 - **temperature_transceivers**
   - required eos command: ```show system environment temperature transceiver | json```
-  - feature description: include tests report about the transceivers temperature status in the files [main.txt](output/main.txt) and [failures_only.txt](output/failures_only.txt)
+  - feature description: include tests report about the transceivers temperature status
   - test failure conditions: Failure conditions: A test fails if a sensor HW status is not OK or if a sensor alert count is > 0 or if a sensor is currently in alert state

 - **reload_cause_history**
   - required eos command: ```show reload cause history | json```
-  - feature description: include tests report about the cause for the last 10 reload in the files [main.txt](output/main.txt) and [failures_only.txt](output/failures_only.txt)
+  - feature description: include tests report about the cause for the last 10 reload
   - test failure conditions: A test fails if a device reload was not requested by user

 - **reload_cause_full**
   - required eos command: ```show reload cause full | json```
-  - feature description: include tests report about the cause of the most recent reload in the files [main.txt](output/main.txt) and [failures_only.txt](output/failures_only.txt)
+  - feature description: include tests report about the cause of the most recent reload
   - test failure conditions: The test fails if the device reload was not requested by user

 - **lldp**
   - required eos command: ```show lldp neighbors | json```
-  - feature description: include the lldp topology in the files [main.txt](output/main.txt) and [failures_only.txt](output/failures_only.txt)
+  - feature description: include the lldp topology
   - test failure conditions: This is a report without any test so there is no failure/passing condition

 - **bgp**
   - required eos command: ```show ip bgp summary vrf all | json```
-  - feature description: include tests report about the bgp status for all configured vrf in the files [main.txt](output/main.txt) and [failures_only.txt](output/failures_only.txt)
+  - feature description: include tests report about the bgp status for all configured vrf
   - test failure conditions: A test fails if a BGP session is not established

 - **mlag**
   - required eos command: ```show mlag detail | json```
-  - feature description: include tests report about the mlag status in the files [main.txt](output/main.txt) and [failures_only.txt](output/failures_only.txt)
+  - feature description: include tests report about the mlag status
   - test failure conditions: The test fails if the MLAG state is active and the negotiation status is not connected

+For each device defined in the file [input.yml](input.yml), the file [audit_eos_files.py](audit_eos_files.py) generates 2 reports:
+- The file "main.txt" includes details regarding all the tests for this device.
+It is saved in device directory in the [output](output) directory.
+- The file "failures_only.txt" includes only the tests that failed for this device.
+It is saved in device directory in the [output](output) directory.

+Then, the file [audit_eos_files.py](audit_eos_files.py) assembles the report of each device into one file:
+- The file [main.txt](output/main.txt) includes for all the devices all the tests.
+It is saved at the root of the [output](output) directory.
+- The file [failures_only.txt](output/failures_only.txt) includes for all the devices only the tests that failed.
+It is saved at the root of the [output](output) directory.